-A TEP comparison of Muni to peer transit systems found that Muni's service is more extensive than other operators and costs relatively lower per mile than its peers:
+A TEP comparison of Muni to peer transit systems found that Muni's service is more extensive than other operators and is relatively lower cost per mile than its peers:

-- Muni carries about 51% of Bay Area public transit passengers, with boardings almost equal to the population of the City every day; - Muni's density of service (transit hours per square mile) is significantly higher than other peer transit agencies; and - As a system, Muni's costs are lower than most peers (lower cost per passenger trip), with Muni's bus service providing the lowest cost per passenger trip compared to its peers.
+- Muni carries about 51% of Bay Area public transit passengers, with boarding's almost equal to the population of the city every day; - Muni's density of service (transit hours per square mile) is the significantly higher than other peer transit agencies; and - As a system, Muni's costs are lower than most peers (lower cost per passenger trip), with Muni's bus service providing the lowest cost per passenger trip compared to its peers.

-Muni bus lines in FY 2004 carried 64 unlinked trips per vehicle revenue hour (increasing to 68 in FY 2007), with an operating cost of \$1.75 per passenger trip (\$1.96 in FY 2006), and a farebox recovery ratio (fares as a proportion of operating costs) of 27% (29% in FY 2006).
+Muni bus lines in 2004 carried 64 unlinked trips per vehicle revenue hour, with an operating cost of \$1.75 per passenger trip and a farebox recovery ratio (fares as a proportion of operating costs) of 27%.
 The operating cost per passenger trip was lower than eight peer systems.
-The passenger trips per hour were greater than all but one of the eight peer systems.
+The passenger trips per hour was greater than all but one of the eight peer systems.

-Muni light rail lines in FY 2004 carried 77 passengers per vehicle revenue hour (rising to 78 in FY 2006, with an operating cost of \$2.34 per passenger trip (\$2.44 in FY 2006) and a farebox recovery ratio of 20% (22% in FY 2006).
+Muni light rail lines in 2004 carried 77 passengers per vehicle revenue hour, with an operating cost of \$2.34 per passenger trip and a farebox recovery ratio of 20%.
 The operating cost per passenger trip was about the middle of the range of three peer systems, while the passenger trips per hour was somewhat lower than average.
-The systemwide subsidy per passenger boarding was about \$1.66 in FY 2006.

 However, Muni's share of the overall commute mode has been gradually decreasing since the late 1970s.
 System productivity has fallen 19% since 1991 to roughly 65 passengers per service hour.
-This is related in part to declining speed, gradually dropping over the last 30 years from over 9.0 mph to about 8.0 mph, a substantial percentage change, due primarily to congestion and lack of transit-only corridors.
+This is related in part to declining speed, gradually dropping over the last 30 years, from over 9.0 mph to about 8.0 mph, a substantial percentage change, due primarily to congestion and lack of transit-only corridors..
 Reliability has also largely hit a plateau below service standards, with 95.6% of scheduled service hours delivered in Winter Quarter 2008 (compared to the 98.5% goal) and on-time performance at 73.5% for Winter Quarter 2008 (compared to the 85% goal).

 Reliability depends principally on management of staff, vehicle availability, and on-street operations.
 However, a portion of reliability is due to factors beyond Muni's control.
 These include the fact that Muni operates primarily on-street and is very sensitive to traffic congestion, as well as budget reductions in 2004 and 2005.
 Vehicle availability has been more successful recently than operator availability.
 Vehicle availability has been close to 100%, but operator availability has been about 90-95% of needed levels.
 Operator unscheduled absences have averaged 10-15% in recent years.
 While Muni provides extra board operators to cover for absences, overall operator staff levels are below the need.
 On-street operations are affected by double parking and traffic congestion, as well as "real time" adjustments to operations.
-Increased enforcement, dedicated transit lanes, transit signal priority, reduced bus stops, faster boarding (e.g., through proof-of-payment or level boarding) and other measures could improve on-street reliability.
+Increased enforcement, dedicated transit lanes, transit signal priority, reduced bus stops and faster boarding (e.g., through proof-of-payment or level boarding) and other measures could improve on-street reliability.